rclancyc/approximate_mle/README.md

 ## To run....

-Navigate to the directory where the files are located then just run the respective script.
-Corresponding plotting routines will be executed at the bottom of each script.
+Navigate to the directory where the files are located then run the desired script.
+Corresponding plotting routines will execute at the bottom of each script.

 # Python Code